A Complete Guide on Form 16A

-Ans.
-Yes, return can be filed using form 16A.
+Yes, the return can be filed using form 16A.
 Form 16A is not related to salary payslips.

 Q- Should Form 16 A be given to an employee whose TDS has never been deducted?

-Ans.
-Form 16A is not for the employees , Form 16 is.
-However, Form 16A is not required to be issued if TDS has not been deducted.
+Form 16A is not for the employees, Form 16A is not required to be issued if TDS has not been deducted.

-Q- In the absence of the Form 16/16A, where can I fill-in the TDS details in the Income Tax Return form ITR-2 based on the 26AS statement?
+Q- In the absence of Form 16/16A, where can I fill in the TDS details in the Income Tax Return form ITR-2 based on the 26AS statement?

-Ans.
-Yes, TDs details can be filled with the help of Form 26AS in absence of TDS certificate as Form 26AS is consolidated statement of all the taxes deducted .
+Yes, TDS details can be filled with the help of Form 26AS in absence of TDS certificate as Form 26AS is a consolidated statement of all the taxes deducted.

-Q- If the Indian income tax form 16A is correct but not matching with the 26AS, who will be responsible for it: the employee or employer?
+Q- If the Indian income tax form 16A is correct but does not match with the 26AS, who will be responsible for it: the employee or the employer?

 Q- How can I get my Form 16A?

-Ans.
-You can demand your form 16A from the agency/person which has deducted your TDS.
-Like banks, financial institutions, contactors, agencies etc.
+You can demand your form 16A from the agency/person who has deducted your TDS.
+Like banks, financial institutions, contractors, agencies etc.